-The department, located in New Science Hall, houses both the Chemistry and Physics programs at the University.
-These programs provide students with a strong foundation in chemistry, physics and related disciplines, and prepare them for employment in the private and public sector as well as for advanced professional or graduate study.
+The department, located in New Science Hall, houses both the chemistry and physics programs at the University.
+These programs provide students with a strong foundation in chemistry, physics and related disciplines, and prepare them for employment in the private and public sectors as well as for advanced professional or graduate study.
 The department also offers a nanofabrication manufacturing technology concentration for the B.S. in Chemistry and the B.A. in Physics.

 The department offers the B.S. in Chemistry, the B.A. in Physics, and minors in both chemistry and physics.
 For the nanofabrication manufacturing technology concentration in the Chemistry and Physics programs, 24 credits of electives are replaced with an 18-credit capstone semester and 6 credits of upper-level nanofabrication-related electives or internship.
 The capstone semester is spent at the nanofabrication facility located in the Research Park of Pennsylvania State University.

 In addition, students interested in secondary school teaching may select B.S.Ed. certification programs in chemistry, physics or general science.

 Woznack (chair), Dieterle, Gould, Li, Price, Sezer, Yasmin